-Like most blank check companies, DHC's amended and restated memorandum and articles of association (the "Memorandum and Articles of Association") provide for the return of the Initial Public Offering proceeds held in trust to the holders of Class A ordinary shares, par value \$0.0001 per share (the "Class A Ordinary Shares" or the "Public Shares") sold in the Initial Public Offering if there is no qualifying business combination(s) consummated on or before March 4, 2023 (the "Termination Date").
+Like most blank check companies, DHC's amended and restated memorandum and articles of association (the "Memorandum and Articles of Association") provide for the return of the Initial Public Offering proceeds held in trust to the holders of Class A ordinary shares, par value \$0.0001 per share (the "Class A Ordinary Shares" or the "Public Shares") sold in the Initial Public Offering if there is no qualifying business combination(s) consummated on or before December 4, 2023 (the "Termination Date").

-Without the Charter Extension, DHC will not be able to complete an initial business combination (a "Business Combination").
-DHC believes that it is in the best interests of DHC's shareholders to continue DHC's existence until December 4, 2023 if necessary in order to allow DHC additional time to complete a Business Combination and is therefore holding this Shareholder Meeting.
+Although DHC and the other parties to the Business Combination Agreement are working toward satisfaction of the conditions to completion of the Business Combination, DHC's Board has determined that there may not be sufficient time before December 4, 2023 to complete the Business Combination.
+Therefore, DHC believes that it is in the best interests of DHC's shareholders to continue DHC's existence until May 4, 2024 if necessary in order to allow DHC additional time to complete a Business Combination and is therefore holding this Shareholder Meeting.